Puumanamana/CoCoNet/docs/source/basic-usage.rst

 .. code-block:: bash

-   coconet --fasta scaffolds.fasta --coverage cov/*.bam --output binning_results
+   coconet --fasta scaffolds.fasta --bam cov/*.bam --output binning_results

 You can see the usage information for each subcommand by typing :code:`coconet <subcommand> -h`, where `<subcommand>` is either `preprocess`, `learn`, `cluster` or `run`.
 For more details about the options, see the :ref:`hyperparameters` section